acc15/lf/README.md

 ### [Dropbox](https://www.dropbox.com/)

 Dropbox can only sync whole directory recursively.
-It has selective sync feature however its about excluding remote files/directories, but not local
+It has selective sync feature however its about excluding right files/directories, but not left

 ### [Yandex.Disk](https://disk.yandex.ru/)